Once Upon A Time In Hollywood vs. The Real Bruce Lee

 — Bruce Lee

-Among others, including Kareem Abdul-Jabbar, who was Lee’s student and co-star in cult-hit Game of Death (1973) — which Tarantino heavily referenced in his Kill Bill film series — Jackie Chan has also previously acknowledged Lee’s role in launching his career, describing how Lee actively showed concern for him on the film set of Fists Of Fury (1972), when Chan was an unknown stuntman and Lee was a full-fledged star.
+Among others, including Kareem Abdul-Jabbar—who was both a student and co-star of Lee in the cult-hit Game of Death (1973), which Tarantino heavily referenced in his Kill Bill film series—Jackie Chan has also spoken about Lee’s significant influence on his career.
+Chan recalled how Lee showed genuine concern for him on the set of Fists Of Fury (1972), when Chan was an unknown stuntman and Lee was already a full-fledged star.

-Shannon Lee described to The Wrap how she was disheartened by Tarantino’s depiction of Lee as “an arrogant a-hole who was full of hot air”.
-While she acknowledged Tarantino’s creative right to create the character he wanted for his movie, she pointed out that he “didn’t need to treat him in the way that white Hollywood did when he was alive.”
+Shannon Lee, Bruce Lee’s daughter, expressed her disappointment with Tarantino’s characterisation of her father, telling The Wrap that she was disheartened by the depiction of Lee as “an arrogant a-hole who was full of hot air.”
+While she acknowledged Tarantino’s creative freedom in shaping the character for his movie, she pointed out that he "didn’t need to treat him in the way that white Hollywood did when he was alive.”

 Image Credit: Andrew Cooper / Sony Pictures — Feat.
 Mike Moh as Bruce Lee